peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 [RFC2818]), based on a demonstration of control over the website's domain via a fully-automated challenge/response protocol.

-OpenID Federation 1.0 defines how to build a trust infrastructure using trusted third party model.
+OpenID Federation 1.0 defines how to build a trust infrastructure using a trusted third-party model.
 It implements a trust evaluation mechanism attesting the possession of public keys, protocol specific metadata and several administrative and technical information in the form of trust marks,